Coin-OpCollection/Development-Documentation/Midway/Z-Unit/midway_zunit.md

 |9, B | If the pixel isn't blank, draw with the value of DMA_COLOR, else draw data from Image ROM. |
 |C, D, E, F | Draw all pixels regardless with the value of DMA_COLOR. |

+After the drawing operation is completed, an interrupt is triggered under LINT1.
+This signals to the CPU program that the DMA operation is done, and usually what happens is the CPU program goes to the next item in the queue.

+Note that because DMA requires interrupts to be signaled to report back status (the program goes in a loop waiting for DMA to complete usually), and DMA usually results in a chain or queue of objects being drawn one after the other, a TRAP instruction usually executes to kick off the workflow.
+So, at the start of queue processing, TRAP is executed to signal a DMA interrupt to start off the process, and then subsequent interrupt triggers will result in items being processed from the queue one by one, until the end (a counter is kept).

 ##### **Caveats in Drawing Process**

 The drawing process is basically starting at the `DMA_XSTART` (clipped) and `DMA_YSTART` (clipped) and `DMA_OFFSET` (clipped), loop over x and y and increment by DMA_ROWBYTES every time x reaches the `DMA_WIDTH` (clipped).
 End the operation when `DMA_HEIGHT` is reached.